gbif/data-products/sample_event_candidates/README.md

 # Identifiying datasets of type (Sample Event)

 The mission is to enable users to identify datasets most relevant to their purpose.
-Tagging or categorizing the GBIF datasets will enable our effort to make this kind of filtering possible.
+Tagging or categorizing the GBIF datasets will serve as a launchpad for our effort to make this kind of filtering possible.
+Example: "Give me all records from sediment-corer type samples"
 Initially all datasets in GBIF should be parsed by using a range of keywords that signify a sampling event dataset.
 These can be ['plot', 'transect', 'trap', 'trawl'] and I used these for the prototyping.